Go on to Part Seven

 July 16 Santa Barbara, California Arlington Theatre

 A tape exists of this gig at which Giant played alone, with no support act.
 There was a brief power failure during the concert, but GG quickly recovered.
 There had been some dispute over this show’s venue, but it definitely was the Arlington Theatre, an architecturally dazzling venue which held about 2,000 people.
 Unfortunately, the concert had a poor attendance of only 800, possibly because southern California fans were gearing up the following night’s stadium gig in nearby Anaheim.
 The band also suffered from poor sound on this evening, but the crowd did give them a warm reception.
 Prior to the show, one of the ushers remembers watching some of the band’s soundcheck from the wings and says they ran through covers of a few classic rock songs, including some Beatles material.
+There’s also one unconfirmed report that, at the end of the show, the band came out for an encore of In the Midnight Hour but this does not appear on the live recording.

 Santa Barbara ad July 16, 1976